-- A. For all buildings having a cooling load of at least 1 MW or gross floor area of 5,000 m2 or greater, additional water metering must be installed to record consumption data for major water use of the building and major water uses in and around the building. - B. The building operator shall be responsible for recording water consumption for each individual meter.
-Records must be kept for 5 years. - C. Each individual tenancy in the building must have a sub-meter installed when a building tariff meter is not present. - D. Where a Building Management System (BMS) or Central Control and Monitoring System (CCMS) is installed, metering must be integrated into the system to allow real time profiling and management of water demand and consumption. - E. Virtual meters using run-hours are not acceptable as sub-meters. - F. The sub-meters should be used for demand management and cost allocation purposes.
+A. For all buildings having a cooling load of at least 1 MW or gross floor area of 5,000 m2 or greater, additional water metering must be installed to record consumption data for major water use of the building and major water uses in and around the building.

+B. The building operator shall be responsible for recording water consumption for each individual meter.
+Records must be kept for 5 years.

+C. Each individual tenancy in the building must have a sub-meter installed when a building tariff meter is not present.

+D. Where a Building Management System (BMS) or Central Control and Monitoring System (CCMS) is installed, metering must be integrated into the system to allow real time profiling and management of water demand and consumption.

+E. Virtual meters using run-hours are not acceptable as sub-meters.

+F. The sub-meters should be used for demand management and cost allocation purposes

+G. For all buildings using recycled water, sub-meters must be installed to monitor the quantity of water utilized.

+Refer to Dubai Building Code Part H, H.5.2.6 Water metering for buildings and Part K, K.9.5.1 Water metering and water conservation for villas.

-Onsite Systems: Recovery and Treatment
+603: Onsite Systems: Recovery & Treatment